EndsOfTheEarth/QueryLite/Documentation.md

 foreach(var row in result.Rows) {

-    IntKey<ICustomer> customerId = row.CustomerId;
+    int customerId = row.CustomerId;

     /*
-     * Check to see if the left join result has a value.
-     * In this case the customerId would be the default value of 0.
+     * Check to see if a customer exists from the left join result */ if(customerId != 0) {    //Note: The 'NULL' value from the LEFT JOIN is converted to the C# default of 0
-     */
-    if(customerId.IsValid) {

     }
 }